PrefectHQ/prefect/docs/guides/automations.md

 You can find a complete repo with these examples in our [recipes repository](https://github.com/EmilRex/prefect-api-examples/tree/main).

 In this example, we managed to create the automation by registering the .yaml file with a helper function.
 This offers another experience when trying to create an automation.

+## Custom webhook kicking off an automation

+We can use webhooks to expose the events API which allows us to extend the functionality of deployments and ways to respond to changes in our workflow through a few easy steps.

+Make a webhook that is connected to pulling in parameters on the curl command, and then it kicks off a deployment that does uses these pulled parameters

+I think showing how to go from custom event with a webhook to to an automation that kicks off a deployment with parameters passed into the flow would be good unless you think it's covered elsewhere in the main docs (outside recipes and blogs).

 ## Using triggers, an AI function extension